 Below are pictures and results of plug-in Surge Protective Devices (SPDs) placed in service.
 These units were protecting the power side of a home office network that included:

 Each surge protector was in-the-field at some point during the 5 year span of our review.
 The three separate SPD units are displayed below with results.
 Two of the surge protectors were replaced within an eighteen month period.

 During the 18 month period: one monitor and 3 separate cable routers were damaged and had to be replaced.
 When the 3rd surge protector device was installed the problems ceased.

 Without the presence of large external surge events, it's reasonable to conclude the equipment was damaged by internal transient voltage.
-It's also reasonable to conclude many of the transients were RingWave surges.
+It's also reasonable to conclude most of the transients were RingWave surges.
 The first two protectors didn't provide RingWave protection designs.